 The most critical aspects that you want to remember are:

-- always follow the direction of the hair (you can shave in more than one direction, for smoother results)
+Slide it mildly – Always follow the hair’s direction (you can shave in more than one direction for smoother results).

-Tip: Be more careful when you shave some places, such as the ankles, knees, or more bony areas.
-If necessary, pull the skin tight before shaving, as wrinkled skin is hard to shave.
+If necessary, pull the skin tight before shaving as wrinkled skin is hard to shave.

 A quick VIDEO tutorial: